Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-08/08-inherit/02-page.md

 Not all properties will inherit their value from the parent element.

 Text properties tend to inherit values from their parents; however, some properties do not.
-As with many things in web development, this is partly browser specific.
+As with many things in web development, this is partly browser-specific.

 ### Forcing Inheritance

-If you are worried, or find a property that is not inheriting, you can for inheritance with the `inherit` keyword as the properties value.
+If you are worried, or find a property that is not inheriting, you can force inheritance with the `inherit` keyword as the properties value.

 <div class="codepen-embed">